huybq26/Flask-Demo/README.md

 ### `python server.py`
 ### `python request.py`

-The default value will be 1.8 years.
+The default value will be 1.8 year.